VJ0312/Fitness_App/README.md

 # Fitness_Tracker

 A fitness app made with Flutter.
+The MP4 file is a short walkthrough of the app.
+Screenshots are included too.

 ## Getting Started
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)